-During fiscal year 2020, the Company completed the evaluation and development of the F8 Formulation, which based on internal studies, is bioequivalent to the original commercialized formulation of tesamorelin, or F1 Formulation.
-The F8 Formulation has a number of advantages over the current formulation of EGRIFTA $SV^{\text{®}}$.
+During fiscal year 2020, the Company completed evaluation and development of the F8 Formulation which, based on internal studies, is bioequivalent to the original commercialized formulation of tesamorelin, or F1 formulation.
+The F8 formulation has a number of advantages over the current formulation of EGRIFTA SV[®].
 Specifically, it is two times more concentrated resulting in a smaller volume of administration and is intended to be presented in a multi-dose vial that can be reconstituted once per week.
-Similar to the current formulation of EGRIFTA $SV^{\text{®}}$, the F8 Formulation is stable at room temperature, even once reconstituted.
+Similar to the current formulation of EGRIFTA SV[®], the F8 Formulation is stable at room temperature, even once reconstituted.
+We intend to file a sBLA with the FDA to seek approval of the bioequivalence of the F8 Formulation in the first half of calendar 2022 for the treatment of lipodystrophy in people living with HIV.

 The F8 Formulation is patent protected in the United States until 2033 and until 2034 in major European countries.
-Furthermore, the United States Patent and Trademark Office recently issued U.S. Patent 10,799,562 to Massachusetts General Hospital, or MGH, relating to the treatment of hepatic disease using growth hormone related hormone, or GHRH, or analogues thereof which is scheduled to expire in 2040.
-This patent application claims, among other things, a method for the treatment of NAFLD or NASH in a patient via the administration of tesamorelin.
-We have an exclusive worldwide license with MGH for this patent.
+Furthermore, the United States Patent and Trademark Office issued two U.S. patents to Massachusetts General Hospital, or MGH, relating to the treatment of hepatic disease using growth hormone related hormone, or GHRH, or analogues thereof which are scheduled to expire in 2040.
+We have an exclusive worldwide license with MGH for these patents.